Young Artist Awards

 Arts and Culture El Dorado's Young Artist Awards honor the memory of four bright lights in our community who were great supporters of the arts.
 These awards will be presented to outstanding high school juniors and seniors in each of four categories: music, visual art, theater, and nature-inspired art of any discipline.
 The awards are:

 - Jane Van Camp Award for Nature-Inspired Art

-Students will be nominated by high school teachers anywhere in El Dorado County, and the families of each of our four "bright lights" will participate in the selection process.
-An honorarium of $500 will be presented to each student at an awards ceremony in Spring 2021 which will be free and open to the community.
+Award criteria was announced in spring 2021, and students will be nominated by high school teachers in El Dorado County.
+The families of each of our “bright lights” will participate in the selection process, and an honorarium of $500 will be presented to each student at an awards ceremony, which will be free and open to the community.
 The honorarium may be used for any purpose but is intended to help the student further his or her passion in the art form.

-The four individuals that we honor with these awards represent the talent, thoughtfulness, generosity, and commitment to our community that make this such a special place to live.
-We will remember their contributions every year at the Young Artist Awards.
+The four students that we honor with these awards represent the talent, thoughtfulness, generosity, and commitment to our community that make El Dorado County such a special place to live.

 Dick Bush earned his PhD in Metallurgical and Materials Science Engineering at Stanford University.
 In 1973, he established Madroña Vineyards.
 Dick was passionate about the arts in all forms and was a longtime supporter of the arts in El Dorado County.